-In addition to resonant scanners, quasi-static micro-scanners are also under development.
-These activities are geared toward applications such as laser beam positioning and switching.
+In addition to resonant scanners, quasi-static deflectable microscanners are also being developed for applications such as laser beam positioning or vector scanning.

 Interested parties have the opportunity to receive customer evaluation kits (CEK), based on in stock mirrors including packaging, driver electronics and software.
 Depending on the intended customer evaluation it is possible to adapt the CEK to specific requirements.
 We gladly develop custom specific scanning solutions for your application and provide MEMS-scanner dies or scan-modules qualified and in numbers via a pilot fabrication.